cyxzheng/cyxzheng.github.io/_projects/crux.md

 Right now, banks are just “good enough”, which is hardly awe-inspiring.

-Newer fintech bank solutions such as Chime and Simple have done a great job with the user experience and customer experience of their product, but primarily target the unbanked and underbanked demographic.
-We want to target the full-stack traditional bank customer who wanted a full range of financial products beyond a basic checking account.
+Newer fintech bank solutions such as Chime and Simple have done a great job with the user and customer experience of their product, but primarily target the unbanked and underbanked demographic. **We want to target the full-stack traditional bank customer who wanted a full range of financial products beyond a basic checking account.**

 The current market for financial products also has the consumer going to different companies for different needs, as financial services are mostly unbundled.